The "Forms" tab in DevResults offers some basic tools to help you create reports, briefings, letters, forms, or other paperwork in Microsoft Word.

 Here, you can edit the Form Template Title, add a Description for the template or instructions for when to use it, and select the form template Type.
 "Activity" forms add a copy of the form template to each activity so it can be populated with any activity's information.
 "Activity (one reporting period)" forms add a copy of the form template to each activity/reporting period combination so it can be populated with the activity's information for each reporting period.
 For this example, we'll keep Activity selected.

-Now go to the Activities tab and select your activity.
-Click on the Forms tab to see all the activity forms.
+Now go Program Info > Activities and select your activity from the index.
+Then, click on the Forms tab to see all the forms available for that activity.
 Click on the form's hyperlink to automatically populate the Word document with the activity's information and download it.

 Once downloaded, the [[bracketed fields]] in your template will be populated with your selected information.